willemw12/get_iplayer_downloader/README.md

 This program is licensed under GPLv3 (see included file COPYING).

 Disclaimer: this program does not perform any downloading itself.
-It relies on the get\_iplayer program to do the actual downloading.
+It relies on the get\_iplayer program to perform the actual downloading.